 What is B-Stock?
 Can you share pictures?

 B-Stock amplifiers and DACs contain brand new electronics.
 We classify enclosures as "B-Stock" when accidents occur in production.
-This usually means someone scratched a part, or it may exhibit engraving or anodizing defect(s).
+This usually means someone scratched a part, or it may exhibit anodizing or other cosmetic defect(s).
 Most flaws are minor.
 Surface scratches on the top of a DAC, for instance, will be hidden when stacked with an amplifier.

 Please realize that B-Stock enclosures are offered at a loss, each enclosure is unique, and inventory is constantly moving.
 In other words, we cannot provide pictures or guarantee specific enclosures.